mcrowe/codecore-js/notes/day4.md

 - When the 'k' key is pressed, toggle all blac(k) shapes.
 - When the 'g' key is pressed, toggle all (g)ray shapes.

+- When the spacebar key is pressed, append a small blue circle to the green container.

+`change` event on input elements

+## Demo
+- Logging as typing in field.

+## Exercises [script]

+- As you type in the text input, change the "Form Message" to be the same as what you type.
+- As you type in the text input, change the "Form Message" to be the REVERSE of what you type.
+- Make the "Form Message" show the number of characters remaining (14 characters maximum) as you type in the text input. (e.g. "3 characters remaining").

+`submit` event on form elements

+## Exercises [script]

+- When the form is submitted, clear the text in the input field.

+- Shape Destroyer:
+  The user can enter a color into the input field.
+When they click "submit":
+  - All shapes matching the given color should be removed.
+  - If they enter an invalid color show them an alert message telling them this.
+  - Clear the input field.